 Curiosity: What’s Inside the Cube? is gearing up for a version update, creator Peter Molyneux has confirmed to VG247.
-The developer also discussed how the Curiosity app will help his studio develop its first full title Godus, which is currently in the funding stage on Kickstarter.
+The developer also discussed how the Curiosity app will help his studio develop its first full title Godus, which is .
 Get the quotes below.

 Speaking with VG247, Molyneux discussed how the Curiosity experiment is helping 22 Cans create Godus, and teased his plans for Curiosity’s version 2 update.

 “There’s a couple of tech things, and one of those tech things is slightly sensitive to talk about, given what happened with Curiosity.
 One of those tech things is if we take multiplayer – how does that actually work? – and you can see that stuff in Curiosity.

 “We’re working on version two now, I’ve been looking at it today.
 Now you really can see other people’s patterns as they happen.
 There’s not a delay.
 If someone taps, you see it immediately.”

 That large scale multiplayer tech is what Molyneux has been experimenting with in Curiosity for Godus, which is a re-imagining of the developer’s first release Populous.
 In Godus, players play a god who can rip, sculpt and fashion the landscape however they see fit using touch on mobile, or with a mouse on PC.

 It has competitive and cooperative multiplayer that sees players moving the earth together – similar to idea that Curiosity players will see other tappers obliterating ‘cubelets’ in real-time.
 Molyneux stated that the notion is a good fit for Godus.

 “Using that technology in something like Godus… it would be so cool to have lots of people connected together in the same world, but we’re going to go into details of that next week.